-After remaining pain-free for over two years and being able to workout consistently, I decided to share with you exactly what I’ve been doing that has allowed me to remain injury-free and pain-free.
+After remaining pain-free for over two years and being able to exercise consistently, I want to share with you what I’ve been doing these past few years that has allowed me to remain pain-free.

-A quick disclaimer: What I’m gonna be sharing is my personal routine.
+Quick disclaimer: What I’m gonna be sharing is my personal routine.
 I’m hoping you’ll get some insights from it.
 If your doctor explicitly asked you not to exercise for a short period of time, listen to your doctor.
-Rest has its place.
+Rest and recovery have their place.

-I have a full summary of the video post below… You’ll find all the resources and supplements I show below the video.
+I have a full summary of the video post below… You’ll find all the resources and supplements I mention below the video

 My Fitness Routine After Back Pain

-One thing is for sure…my current fitness routine looks nothing like my older one.
+One thing is for sure…My current fitness routine changed dramatically.

-Of course, throughout the years I’ve evolved and gained more knowledge and experience as a coach.
+Of course, throughout the past few years, I’ve evolved and gained more knowledge and experience as a coach.
 But the best knowledge came from listening to my body.
-Throughout the years I’ve been able to know what works and what doesn’t (for me).
+I’ve been able to know what works and what doesn’t (for me).

 You have to know your body so well and figure out your current limits.
-Of course, you’ll slowly increase that threshold line…but right now…what are your limits?
-Once you know how much you can do before you start feeling pain, you’ll be able to structure workout routines that don’t trigger pain.
+Of course, you’ll gain more energy, more strength as you’re progressing.
+But right now…what are your limits?
+Once you know how much you can do before you start feeling pain, you’ll be able to structure workout routines that won’t trigger pain.

-If I haven’t had enough food and I feel completely drained, or if I’m starting to get sick with the flu and I’m feeling weak at the gym, I’ll immediately take a break from my workout or switch to an easier lower impact exercise.
+If I haven’t had enough food on a particular day and feel completely drained, or if I feel like I’m starting to get sick and feel weaker than usual… I’ll immediately take a break from my workout or switch to an easier lower impact form of exercise.

-I would lift heavy for an hour, followed by Plyometrics, then high-intensity intervals on the Stairmaster.
-I did this each time I started to feel better.
+I would lift heavy for an hour.
+Follow that by plyometrics.
+Then another high-intensity interval session on the Stairmaster.
+I did this each time I started to feel slightly better.
 I just couldn’t wait to get back to the gym so I can train hard.

-Currently, warming up is the most important part of my workouts.
-I don’t spend more than 10 minutes warming up (because I don’t want to get tired too fast), and I don’t walk on the treadmill or do any cardio machines…
+Currently, warming up is the most important part of my workout.
+I don’t walk on the treadmill or do any cardio machines…

 ‘Smart’ Heavy Lifting

-After properly warming up (which takes about 10 minutes), I transition into a strength based workout routine which lasts about 45 minutes.
+After a proper warm-up, I transition into a strength-based workout routine which lasts from 30 to 45 minutes.
 I structure my routines so that I’m not doing more than 4-5 exercises.
 My routines are VERY challenging but I stay within the 4-5 exercises range.
 Again, don’t forget to check out my post here on the 13 exercise form mistakes to avoid (they include bodyweight and weighted exercises).

-I lift heavy weights (with proper form) and I make sure to rest for at least 1 minute between each set.
-I usually do a warm-up set, 2 sets as heavy as I can (with proper form), and a 4th medium weight set.
+I lift heavy weights (with proper form) and I make sure to rest for at least 2 minutes between each set.
+I usually also include a warm-up set and keep adding the intensity with heavier weights.
+But make sure to never sacrifice form.

-My goal is good quality repetitions and enough rest time to allow me to check in with my body.
+My goal is to perform good quality repetitions with adequate rest to check-in and listen to my body.

 I get all my reading done during cardio and I don’t know what happens to time.
 It just flies by.
-My kindle Voyage contains some amazing books and I get so much reading done while doing a bit of cardio every day.
-This has been so helpful especially in the winter when walking outside was impossible…talking -40 Celsius.
+My kindle reader has become my best companion, and I get so much reading done while doing a bit of cardio every day.
+This has been so helpful especially in the winter when walking outside, in -40 Celsius, is impossible.

-Yes, I read physical books too but it’s not very practical to read them at the gym.
+Yes, I read physical books too.
+But, they’re not practical at the gym.

 I’ve been buying all my self-development and motivational books in Kindle format.
 One major benefit to having a Kindle device is the fact that it saves you so much space in your luggage when traveling.
-In addition, books are heavy.
-I mean you can literally have thousands of books in your Kindle!
+You can literally have thousands of books in your Kindle!

-Here’s a link to check out the Kindle device I own (Kindle Voyage).
+Here’s a link to check out the Kindle devices.
+I own a Kindle Voyage.
 There are many options too!

 Oh…and you don’t have to buy a Kindle to read Kindle books.
 Amazon actually has a free Kindle software you can install on your computer or phone, and you can access and read all the Kindle books you buy – Kindle books are way cheaper than physical books.
 And you can even find books that are under $1 or free through the Kindle Unlimited Plan.